PeterNoelEvans/pbs-lms/docs/password-reset-system.md

-# Password Reset System Documentation
+# Password Reset System (Planned Feature)

 ## Overview
-The password reset system provides a secure way for users to reset their passwords when forgotten.
-It includes email verification, secure token generation, and proper database handling.
+This document outlines the planned implementation of a password reset system for the teacher resource platform.
+The system will provide a secure way for users to reset their passwords when forgotten, including email verification, secure token generation, and proper database handling.

-## Implementation Progress
+## Implementation Plan

-### Completed Components
+### Required Components
 1. **Database Structure**
-   - Created `password_reset_tokens` table with:
+   - `password_reset_tokens` table with:
      - User ID (foreign key to users table)
      - Secure token
      - Expiration timestamp